hoangduytran/blender-manual/manual/advanced/extensions/getting_started.rst

 .. note::

    Extensions can optionally have all its files inside a folder (inside the archive).
-   This is a common behaviour when saving a repository as ZIP from version-control platforms.
+   This is a common behavior when saving a repository as ZIP from version-control platforms.

+.. _extensions-manifest:

 Manifest
 ========